Photo Refractive Keratectomy (PRK)

 PRK is similar to a LASIK procedure.
 During LASIK, an eye surgeon will make a flap in your cornea using a device called WaveLight FS200.
 However, during a PRK procedure, the eye surgeon will gently remove the outer epithelial layer before the laser treatment.
 This process will reshape the cornea by allowing the laser to enter and focus on the retina of the eye.
 Following the PRK procedure, the epithelial layer of the cornea will regenerate.
 In most cases, patients will receive a prescription for additional drops and medications, which are designed to help them heal and remain comfortable during recovery.

 Have questions?
-Please feel free to contact Key-Whitman Eye Center at any time.
+Please feel free to contact Key-Whitman Eye Center at (214) 220-3937! to request a free evaluation with our Dallas, Plano or North Arlington doctors.
 We are passionate about helping you see the world clearer than ever!

 LASIK consultations are offered at our North Arlington, Plano, and Dallas locations.